 Telephone 714-937-4500

-How To View Details of Parolees Throughout California
+How To View Details of Any Parolee in California

-Due to privacy concerns, getting information on parolees throughout California can be challenging.
+Due to privacy concerns, getting information on parolees throughout California can be challenging if you don’t know where to look.

 Parole differs from probation in that it’s offered to people who have served some time in prison, giving them the chance to serve the remainder of their sentence in the community.
 Probation is offered for lesser offenses instead of a custodial sentence.
 Information about parole is a matter of public record.